Statement Outlining Results, Risks and Significant Changes in Operations, Personnel and Programs

 Text version: Table 1 summary

 - A decrease of $23.4 million mainly for the substantial completion payment for the construction of a new building for the preservation of analog archival holdings in Gatineau.
-However, with this payment now being projected for fiscal year 2022–2023, a realignment of the funding will take place to align authorities with the new spending plan;
+However, with this payment now being projected for fiscal year 2022–2023, a realignment of the funding is under way to align authorities with the new spending plan;

 - A decrease of $2.3 million in funding for the revitalization of Indigenous languages and culture initiative;